progress-platform-services/.github/profile/README.md

 Internal repositories do not need a LICENSE.txt and are assumed to be proprietary property of Progress.
 That is, copyright based on the year of initial development with all rights reserved.
 If a repository is to be made open source or have a specific license applied for source code sharing (typically Progress uses Apache v2.0 - https://www.apache.org/licenses/LICENSE-2.0.txt), please prepare to move the code to another organization like inspec and consult your legal support for markings.

 ## Common CI/CD build pipelines
 Each repository will use GitHub Actions to perform continuous integration (CI) tasks -- creating a binary, unit testing, static security checks, building bills of material (SBOM), etc. -- and some repositories may include continuous deployment of applcations to hosted environments.
+These will be available as template CI and CD actions on the main Actions page (templates folder in this repo).

 Artifacts and binaries will be on the Releases tab for a given module or application repository.